pouya-abbassi/PouyaCode/content/executable-size-of-different-compilers.md

 ```
 Binary size: `4774864 Bytes`

+Weird!
+It's almost as if it didn't optimize anything!

 Also we can ask `rustc` to make it more dynamic than default.
 So dynamic + size optimization:
 ```bash
 rustc -C opt-level=s -C prefer-dynamic -C target-feature=-crt-static hello.rs
 ```
 Binary size: `17272 Bytes`

+Now, that's more like it!

 ## GO
 Google's Go Lang was not initially designed with performance in mind, but mostly just to get things done.
 But as a fast and powerful compiled programming language, I think it deserves to be here.